N. Korea threatens to build more nukes, cites US hostility

 Kim said he won’t use his nuclear arsenal unless “hostile forces” intend to use their nuclear weapons against North Korea first.
 He also suggested he is open to dialogue if Washington is too, but stressed North Korea must further strengthen its military and nuclear capability to cope with intensifying U.S. hostility.

+“Whoever takes office in the U.S., its basic nature and hostile policy will never change,” he said.

+Cheong Seong-Chang, a fellow at the Wilson Center’s Asia Program, said Kim’s speech showed he has no interests in denuclearization talks with Biden if he insists that working-level negotiations must sort out contentious issues first.

-Kim didn’t cite any specific U.S. actions.
-North Korea has previously called regular U.S. military drills with South Korea, flights by U.S. surveillance aircraft and the American military presence in South Korea as proof of hostility.
+Kim didn’t cite any specific provocative U.S. actions.
+North Korea has previously called regular U.S. military drills with South Korea and the American military presence in South Korea as proof of hostility.
 In particular, the North views the U.S.-South Korean drills as an invasion rehearsal, though the allies have repeatedly denied that.

-Kim listed state-of-the-art weapons systems that he said were under development.
+The North Korean leader listed sophisticated weapons systems that he said were under development.
 They include a multi-warhead missile, underwater-launched nuclear missiles, solid-fueled long-range missiles and spy satellites.
-He said North Korea must also advance the precision attack capability on targets in the 15,000 kilometre (9,320 mile)-striking range, an apparent reference to the U.S. mainland, and develop technology to manufacture smaller, lighter nuclear warheads to be mounted on long-range missiles more easily.
+He said North Korea must also advance the precision attack capability on targets in the 15,000 kilometre (9,320 mile)-striking range, an apparent reference to the U.S. mainland, and develop technology to manufacture smaller nuclear warheads to be mounted on long-range missiles more easily.

 “Nothing would be more foolish and dangerous than not strengthening our might tirelessly and having an easy-going attitude at a time when we clearly see the enemy’s state-of-the-art weapons are being increased more than ever,” Kim said.
 “The reality is that we can achieve peace and prosperity on the Korean Peninsula when we constantly build up our national defence and suppress U.S. military threats.”